 For more information, see our contact information at the bottom of this page.

 The Permanent Deacon Formation Program in the Diocese of Saginaw is a five-year program, comprised of an inquiry year, a year of aspirancy, and three years of candidacy.
 Applications for the Permanent Deacon Formation Program are accepted by the Diocese of Saginaw once every four years.
-The next application period opens in 2020.
+The next application period is expected to open in the fall of 2024.
 At least two years of lay ministry formation are required before entering the aspirancy year of the Permanent Deacon Formation Program, unless the applicant possesses a degree in theology, pastoral ministry, or the equivalent.
 Acceptance into the Lay Ministry Formation Program does not guarantee acceptance into the Permanent Diaconate Formation Program.
 Each applicant requires the support of his pastor or pastoral administrator, and married men require the consent of their wives in order to apply.
 Please also note that the minimum age at the time of ordination is 35, and the maximum age is normally 65, though there can be some dialogue regarding the maximum age.
-The last four years of the program involve a tuition fee of $550 per year for the individual and $550 per year for the parish; most of the remaining costs of the formation program are covered by the diocese.
+The last four years of the program involve a tuition fee of $550 per year for the individual.
+Most of the remaining costs of the formation program are covered by the diocese.
+Note: Parishes are no longer required to contribute towards the diaconal formation of their parishioner.
 The Permanent Deacon Formation Program focuses on five key areas: human, spiritual, intellectual, pastoral, and diaconal formation.
 The program year goes from September to early June, and includes one all-day Saturday gathering per month, two or three Tuesday evening online classes per month, and an annual retreat.
-Unless otherwise specified, spouses are warmly welcome but not required to attend most formation gatherings.
+Unless otherwise specified, spouses are required to attend most of the monthly Saturday formation gatherings.

 For married permanent deacons, their primary vocation is to their marriage.